 - Propose work to be completed by August 30, 2018.

 - Be actively involved in the study of ecological restoration.

 - Not be a previous recipient of the Laderman Student Grant.

 - Submit a complete application, with complete answers that enable an informed selection decision.

 - Request funds to support research or scholarship related to ecological restoration within the geographical limits of the SER-NE Chapter (CT, MA, ME, NH, RI, VT) or within similar ecosystems in New York.

 - Request funds for research or scholarship expenses such as travel, equipment, living expenses, or tuition.

-Grant Application Evaluation: Eligible applications will be evaluated according to the following criteria: Scholarly Merit, Feasibility, Need, and Contribution to the Field of Ecological Restoration.
+Grant Application Evaluation: Eligible applications were evaluated according to the following criteria: Scholarly Merit, Feasibility, Need, and Contribution to the Field of Ecological Restoration.
 The scoring rubric is available here.
 Applicants are strongly encouraged to review the rubric prior to developing their applications.

 Obligations of Grant Recipients: Grant recipients are required to complete their funded work and present the results at an SER-NE event by May 31, 2018.

-Timeline: Applications must be submitted by 11:59 PM, March 25, 2017, using the application form.
-Awards will be announced by April 30, 2017, and funds will be provided in time for research in the summer of 2017.
+Timeline: Applications were submitted by 11:59 PM, March 25, 2017, using the application form.
+Awards were be announced by April 30, 2017, and funds will be provided in time for research in the summer of 2017.